serialport/node-serialport/README.md

 ### Error Handling

-All functions in SerialPort two conventions.
+All functions in Node-Serialport follow two conventions:

-- Argument Errors throw a `TypeError` object.
+- Argument errors throw a `TypeError` object.
 You'll see these when functions are called with invalid arguments.
-- Runtime Errors provide `Error` objects to the function's callback or emit an [`error event`](#module_serialport--SerialPort+event_error) if no callback is provided.
-You'll see these when a runtime error occurs like trying to open a bad port, or set an unsupported baud rate.
+- Runtime errors provide `Error` objects to the function's callback or emit an [`error event`](#module_serialport--SerialPort+event_error) if no callback is provided.
+You'll see these when a runtime error occurs, like trying to open a bad port or setting an unsupported baud rate.

-It should never be necessary to wrap a SerialPort object in a try/catch statement if you call the functions with the correct arguments.
+You should never have to wrap a Node-Serialport object in a try/catch statement if you call the functions with the correct arguments:

 <a name="exp_module_serialport--SerialPort"></a>